deeptools/deepTools/docs/content/example_api_tutorial.rst

     (6295, 2)

-Now, the total number of reads per falling within the peaks, per bam file, is computed:
+Now, the total number of reads per peaks per bam file is computed:

 .. code:: python